mindreframer/golang-devops-stuff/Documentation/api.md

 }
 ```

-If you create another entry some time later it is guaranteed to have a key name that is greater than the previous key.
+If you create another entry some time later, it is guaranteed to have a key name that is greater than the previous key.
-Also note the key names use the global etcd index so the next key can be more than `previous + 1`.
+Also note the key names use the global etcd index, so the next key can be more than `previous + 1`.

 ```sh
 curl http://127.0.0.1:4001/v2/keys/queue -XPOST -d value=Job2